Flutter-Bounty-Hunters/static_shock/packages/static_shock_docs/source/guides/display-a-menu-in-a-page.md

 ---
-title: Display Directory of Pages
+title: Display a Menu in a Page
 layout: layouts/guides.jinja
 docs_menu:
   - title: Add a Page